-Full-time: 20 credits (annually) Part-time: 10 credits (annually)
+Full-time: 20 credits (annually)

+Part-time: 10 credits (annually)

-Course withdrawal(s) or incomplete(s) will be evaluated as non-completed courses, and will not be counted towards the time frame requirement.
+Course withdrawal(s) or incomplete(s) are evaluated as non-completed courses and are not counted toward the time frame requirement.

-Repeat courses will be evaluated as any other normal course.
-The student may appeal these standards if there has been undue hardship (i.e., medical, death, divorce).
+Repeat courses are evaluated as any other normal course.
+A student may appeal these standards if there has been undue hardship (i.e., medical, death, divorce).
 Appeals must be directed to the Office of Student Administrative Services for review by the Financial Aid Committee.
 Students will be notified by the Office of Student Administrative Services within thirty (30) days of the Financial Aid Committee's decision.

-In addition, certain financial aid programs require special academic achievements for renewals as follows:
+In addition, specific financial aid programs require the following academic achievements for renewals:

-Presidential Scholarship and National Merit Finalist Scholarship

-3.5 cumulative grade point average at the end of the Spring Semester;
+Presidential Scholarship and National Merit Finalist Scholarship 3.5 cumulative grade point average at the end of the spring semester;